ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 The <a href="https://geoportal.statistics.gov.uk/datasets/2219f72d5b8042c496e47488efd04b16/about" target="_blank">Register of Geographic Codes</a> is the definitive list of all codes in use for UK statistical geographies.
 It should be used in conjunction with the <a href="https://geoportal.statistics.gov.uk/search?q=PRD_CHD%20DEC_2023&sort=Date%20Created%7Ccreated%7Cdesc" target="_blank">Code History Database</a> which charts historic changes in codes, which can be useful when understanding how statistical geographies have changed over time.

 ### Referencing Areas Correctly
-Referencing areas correctly is challenging, for example, there are several Newports across the country and hundreds of High Streets so, identifying one by name alone can be fraught with error.
+Referencing areas correctly is challenging, for example, there are several Newports across the country and hundreds of High Streets therefore, identifying one by name alone can introduce error.
 Even when you think you are referring to one clear location you could be describing different areas, for example, towns, wards and parishes may share a common name but cover completely different areas.

 Using GSS codes to accurately refer to areas avoids problems.
 This is why **referencing** is one of the key pillars of the GSS Geography policy.
 Referencing by GSS codes also makes your life much easier as it simplifies joining statistics to areas.

 ## Geographic Products from ONS
-ONS produce a range of geographical products for use across a number of organisations and applications.
-UK geographies can be very complex as they accommodate this range of uses and applications.
-Administrative boundaries in the UK also change frequently which results in changing and updating boundary datasets.
-When producing statistics we must be conscious of this to avoid errors.
+The Office for National Statistics (ONS) produces a wide range of geographic products used by many organisations and across diverse applications.
+The structure of UK geographies is inherently complex, designed to meet various analytical and operational needs.

+Because administrative boundaries in the UK are subject to regular change, boundary datasets must be continually updated and maintained.
+It's important to remain aware of these changes when producing statistics to ensure accuracy and consistency.

-The *Hierarchical Representation of UK Statistical Geographies* provides a detailed overview of the different boundaries available and how they are associated with each other.
-This is a useful resource to refer back to - you can find it on the <a href="https://geoportal.statistics.gov.uk" target="_blank">Open Geography portal</a>
+The 'Hierarchical Representation of UK Statistical Geographies' offers a clear overview of the different boundary types and how they relate to one another.
+This is a valuable reference resource, available through the <a href="https://geoportal.statistics.gov.uk" target="_blank">Open Geography portal</a>

 ![The Hierarchical Representation of UK Statistical Geographies diagram](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/hierarchy_diagram.png?raw=true)